-The Specialist Support Worker will commit to providing voluntarily, a number of hours a week, to be available for those needing support, inside the Institute.
+The Specialist Support Worker should be available to provide support, inside the Institute.
 As well as their contact information being displayed clearly on the RI Notice Board.
 The logistics of the schedule is to be discussed with the RI and the Specialist Support Team.

 Working closely and building partnerships with local police officers (PCSO’s), local authority and local crisis centres.
 Mayameen has experience with this, and has worked with police officers who have dealt sensitively with crisis cases, attending in ‘out of uniform’ if necessary, to provide advice and non-pressured support.

-The Specialist Support Worker will be independent from the trustees/committee board members etc, this is to prevent any institutional pressures from refraining or delaying to implement protective and preventative measures.
+The Specialist Support Worker should always be independent from the trustees/committee board members etc, this is to prevent any institutional pressures from refraining or delaying to implement protective and preventative measures.

-The Specialist Support Worker, will be compassionate, sensitive to cultural barriers and work foremost to provide practical and support services to those in need.
+The Specialist Support Worker, should be compassionate, sensitive to cultural barriers and work foremost to provide practical and support services to those in need.

 Certificate of Attendance will be provided with CPD Accreditation.

 The R.I.S.E Project Initiative via Mayameen can also provide consultancy support as and when is required.